TS-CUBED/haemoFoam/README.md

 Haemodynamics simulation framework based on OpenFOAM.
 Includes particle migration model and advanced haemorheology models, as well as windkessel boundary conditions.

-The current development is on OpenFOAM v2112, but the haemodynamics/haemorheology model will work on foam-extend, the Windkessel model is only implemented in OF (ESI).
+The current development is on OpenFOAM v2112.

 ## If you want to use haemoFoam